3 Tips for Implementing an Internal Food Safety Audit That Complies With GFSI Requirements [Free Download]

 - Implement appropriate corrective actions

-2. Create an internal auditing schedule
+2. Create an internal food safety auditing schedule

 An internal auditing schedule is the basis of any food safety audit plan.
-Not only does it guarantee audits are conducted on time and consistently throughout the year but it also provides an opportunity for you to define the scope of every food safety audit.
+Not only does it guarantee audits are conducted on time and consistently throughout the year, but it also provides an opportunity for you to define the scope of every food safety audit.

-3. Formalize the auditing process
+3. Formalize the internal food safety auditing process

 - Prepare a comprehensive checklist that includes facility-specific questions.